AlixPa/git-history-visualization-server/README.md

 # Backend API

-This repository contains a FastAPI backend application for BP&Co services.
+This repository contains a FastAPI backend application for Git Commit History Visualization.

 ## Running the Application